13 Fascinating Facts About Pallas’s Cats

 The Pallas's cat is notoriously elusive and spends much of its time hiding in caves, crevices, or abandoned burrows.

 11. They don't seem to like each other much.

 Pallas's cats may be adorably fluffy, but they aren’t the world’s sweetest, most cuddly creatures.
 In fact, they’re very aggressive.
 Case in point: In The Wild Cat Book, authors Fiona and Mel Sunquist recount an anecdote provided by Bill Swanson, the Cincinnati Zoo’s director of animal research.
 Zookeepers thought that a litter of newborn Pallas's cats were having difficulty breathing, but “when they listened closely, they realized that the noise they were hearing was the kittens growling and hissing at each other—before they had even opened their eyes!"

-It's estimated that Pallas's cats can live up to six years in the wild, but thanks to predators and other dangers, their lifespan is likely to be half this length.
+It's estimated that Pallas's cats can live up to six years in the wild, but because of predators and other dangers, their lifespan is likely to be half this length.
 In captivity, they’ve been known to survive for nearly 12 years.

-In 2002, the International Union for Conservation of Nature classified the Pallas’s cat as “near threatened.”
+In 2002, the International Union for Conservation of Nature classified the Pallas’s cat as “near-threatened,” and that status remains today.
 Many factors contribute to their low numbers, including farming, agricultural activities, mining, and poisoning campaigns aimed at reducing pika and marmot populations.
-They're also killed in traps meant for wolves and foxes, or by domestic dogs.
+They're also often killed in traps meant for wolves and foxes, or by domestic dogs.
 And despite international trading bans and legal protections in some countries, they're often hunted for their fur.
 (The cat's fat and organs are also used to make traditional medicines.)